jbmitch/transit-gateway/getting-help.md

 # Getting help and support
 {: #getting-help-and-support}

-Thank you for participating in the IBM Cloud™ Transit Gateway Beta.
+Thank you for participating in the {{site.data.keyword.tg_full}}.
 Currently, the fastest path to help and support is by contacting your IBM sales representative.
 Other support options will be made available in the future.
 {: shortdesc}